To Do Canada

 Port Credit Memorial Park

 The downtown area of Mississauga offers nearby parks and picnic areas.
 Grab a Frisbee, sunbathing towels, and a packed lunch, and head to the Port Credit Memorial Park.
-Along with exercise in the fresh air, you can discover stunning views along Credit River.
+Along with exercise in the fresh air, you can discover stunning views along the Credit River.
 Details

-Address:40 Lakeshore Rd E, Mississauga
+Address: 40 Lakeshore Rd E, Mississauga

 View this post on Instagram